safe-global/safe-wallet-web/README.md

 yarn
 ```

 Create a `.env` file with the environment variables.
-You can use `.env.example` file as a reference.
+You can use the `.env.example` file as a reference.

 Run the development server: